Dagmar Švubová

-Dagmar Švubová (née Palečková; born August 9, 1958, in Nové Město na Moravě as Dagmar Palečková) is a former Czechoslovak cross-country skier who competed from 1982 to 1986.
+Dagmar Švubová (née Palečková; born 9 August 1958) is a Czech former cross-country skier who competed for Czechoslovakia from 1982 to 1986.
 She won a silver medal in the 4 x 5 km relay at the 1984 Winter Olympics in Sarajevo.

 Švubová's best individual finish was 5th at a 1982 World Cup event in Czechoslovakia.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).